 Madison Springfield has worked extensively throughout the country to provide a range of services including economic research and analysis, supply chain assessments, and survey research to multinational clients from the extractive, development, and security sectors.

 In the aftermath of the war in Afghanistan, the international community needed to determine which investments would reduce the chronic instability that had plagued the country since the conflict began.
 Security and logistical challenges had previously prevented any sort of nationwide assessment and monitoring.

-MSI assembled a multidisciplinary team of social scientists, survey methodologists, and indigenous researchers to conduct a baseline assessment in specified locations.
+Madison Springfield assembled a multidisciplinary team of social scientists, survey methodologists, and indigenous researchers to conduct a baseline assessment in specified locations.
 After the completion of the baseline assessment, key socio-economic indicators were identified and used to develop a monitoring framework that was updated on a quarterly basis in 20 provinces in Afghanistan.
-Over a two year period, MSI performed longitudinal analysis on the data to assess socio-economic trends in each of the monitored locations.
+Over a two year period, Madison Springfield performed longitudinal analysis on the data to assess socio-economic trends in each of the monitored locations.

 Market Entry for Public Infrastructure Projects

 A construction and engineering firm desired to compete for large public infrastructure projects in Afghanistan.
 To successfully enter the market and compete for these contracts, the client required a partner with the necessary local knowledge for doing business in Afghanistan.